 We expect to rely on trademarks as one means to distinguish our product candidates that are approved for marketing from the products of our competitors.
-We have registered trademarks for LAT and Zevra.
+We have registered trademarks, including those for LAT, Zevra, and OLPRUVA.
 In addition, we have solicited and applied for trademarks for the Zevra logo and several potential trade names and logos for future product candidates.
 Third parties may oppose or attempt to cancel our trademark applications or trademarks, or otherwise challenge our use of the trademarks.
 If our trademarks are successfully challenged, we could be forced to rebrand our products, which could result in loss of brand recognition and could require us to devote resources to advertising and marketing new brands.
 Our competitors may infringe our trademarks and we may not have adequate resources to enforce our trademarks.